TITLE Special Education Compliance Consultant

 6. Assures communication and documentation of work performed by providing a monthly log, quarterly school case files, and appropriate data to DSE.

-7. Advises the Director of the SWRPDC and other senior administrators on the status of ongoing programs and projects by preparing and presenting reports to the Director and a variety of advisory groups.
+7. Advises the Department Head, Counseling, Leadership and Special Education and other senior administrators on the status of ongoing programs and projects by preparing and presenting reports to the Director and a variety of advisory groups.

 8. Contributes to a work environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director of the SWRPDC.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, Agency for Teaching, Leading and Learning.

-10. Contributes to the success of the SWRPDC by performing all other duties as assigned.
+10. Contributes to the success of the Agency for Teaching, Leading and Learning by performing all other duties as assigned.

-The Special Education Compliance Consultant is supervised by the Director of the SWRPDC and generally exercises no supervision of others.
+The Special Education Compliance Consultant is supervised by the Director, Agency for Teaching, Leading and Learning and generally exercises no supervision of others.

 OFFICE OF HUMAN RESOURCES